CVE-2026-7227: SQL Injection in SourceCodester Pizzafy Ecommerce System

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should consider implementing web application firewall (WAF) rules to detect and block SQL injection attempts targeting the login e-mail parameter.
-Additionally, reviewing and hardening input validation and parameterized queries in the affected login function is recommended if source code access is available.
+Until an official fix is released, users should consider implementing input validation or web application firewall (WAF) rules to detect and block SQL injection attempts targeting the 'e-mail' parameter in the login function.

 CVE-2026-7227: SQL Injection in SourceCodester Pizzafy Ecommerce System